 By far my most favourite thing on the platter was the garlic and onion bread.
 The taste was really good.
 The calamari rings were also superb.
 I must admit I gave a little bit of everything to Mark to try as I wanted to make sure that I had room for the other two courses.

 There is a choice of 8 main courses.
 They have vegan and vegetarian options.
-There’s pizzas and calzones with ingredients such as spicy chicken, sausage, caramelised onions and more.
+There are pizzas and calzones with ingredients such as spicy chicken, sausage, caramelised onions and more.
 I was very tempted by the Pollo Prosciutto – Chicken breast wrapped in prosciutto ham and sage with a white wine sauce, Tuscan potatoes and green beans.
 I fancied something spicy though so I opted for the king prawn linquine in a hot roquito chilli, tomato, white wine and lobster sauce.
 It was certainly spicy and everything tasted fresh.
 It was just the right size portion wise to save some room for dessert.
 I would have perhaps liked a couple more prawns, other than that it was very good.

 I also got into the spirit of their napkins which they encourage you to wear if you don’t have a festive jumper on.
-Well briefly I did!.
+Well, briefly I did!.

-On the table they had photos of a few of their different Christmas dishes.
+On the table, they had photos of a few of their different Christmas dishes.
 My eye was very much appreciative of the clementine sticky toffee pudding but it was only available on the £25.95 menu.
 So we did a swop.
 Mark had my ice-cream and I had his clementine pudding.
 More on that below.
 The £19.95 desert options are also tiramisu, chocolate pudding and a baked lemon and raspberry cheesecake.

 The £25.95 Christmas menu

-I’d say this menu was more Christmassy in it’s ingredients than my £19.95 menu.
+I’d say this menu was more Christmassy in its ingredients than my £19.95 menu.
 Bonus for me is that it included a glass of prosseco.
 As Mark isn’t a fan I kindly offered to drink it for him.

 There is a choice of seven starters on this menu.
 I loved the sound of the festive special of beetroot cured salmon gravadlax.
 They have vegan and vegetarian options for all courses.
 Mark opted for the butterfly king prawns that also came with a £1.50 supplement.
 He was a little disappointed that the shells were on them as they were not easy to prise apart.
 The garlic butter, smoky pepper pesto and white wine sauce was given the thumbs up.